oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/11-add-hierarchies.md

+# Add Hierarchies

-# Introduction
+## Introduction

 The Analytic View is functional, but not very interesting, with just a single hierarchy and a few measures.
-The data supports additional hierarchies for geography, and the movie genre that was used to search for movies to view.
+The data supports additional hierarchies for geography and the movie genre that was used to search for movies to view.
 It’s time to add more hierarchies.
-In the real world, analytic views often use many hierarchies,
+In the real world, analytic views often use many hierarchies.

 Estimated Time:  10 Minutes